AdrianJunge/website/app/assets/ctf/writeups/cscg/KDF dream.md

 The communication starts with the popular **Diffie-Hellman Key Exchange** using a secure group.
 After both parties calculated the shared key **Alice** and **Bob** agree on one of the three **NIST** certified pseudo random functions (PRF) HMAC, CMAC and KMAC, for the KDF.
 Both parties randomly select a nonce and exchange these to have a common KDF context.
 After that, the shared key, the chosen PRF, the common context and some hardcoded string are used to derive a common key out of the KDF algorithm **SP800 108 Counter Mode**. **Alice** then sends **Bob** a message `wearecompromised` because she is already suspicious about the connection, as the description tells us.
 The only way to receive the flag is by somehow making sure **Bob** receives `allgoodprintflag` as a message.

 # 3. We are the man in the middle<a id="we are the man in the middle"></a>
 At first, we want to make sure we get to know the shared secret being calculated via the **Diffie-Hellman Key Exchange**.
-Both parties calculate the same shared secret `K = g^ab mod P` through modular exponentiation with a prime `P`, which can then be used for symmetric encryption:
+Both parties calculate the same shared secret `\(K = g^{ab} \bmod P\)` through modular exponentiation with a prime `P`, which can then be used for symmetric encryption:

 ![casual diffie-hellman key exchange](ctf/writeups/cscg/kdfdream/casual_dh.png "casual diffie-hellman key exchange")